Andrew Komo

 Shill-Proof Auctions (with Scott Duke Kominers and Tim Roughgarden)

-In a single-item auction, a duplicitous seller may masquerade as one or more bidders in order to manipulate the clearing price.
-This paper characterizes auction formats that are shill-proof: a profit-maximizing seller has no incentive to submit any shill bids.
-We distinguish between strong shill-proofness, in which a seller with full knowledge of bidders' valuations can never profit from shilling, and weak shill-proofness, which requires only that the expected equilibrium profit from shilling is nonpositive.
-The Dutch auction (with suitable reserve) is the unique optimal and strongly shill-proof auction.
-Moreover, the Dutch auction (with no reserve) is the unique prior-independent auction that is both efficient and weakly shill-proof.
-While there are a multiplicity of strategy-proof, weakly shill-proof, and optimal auctions; any optimal auction can satisfy only two properties in the set {static, strategy-proof, weakly shill-proof}.
+We characterize single-item auction formats that are shill-proof in the sense that a profit-maximizing seller has no incentive to submit shill bids.
+We distinguish between strong shill-proofness, in which a seller with full knowledge of bidders' valuations can never profit from shilling, and weak shill-proofness, which requires only that the expected equilibrium profit from shilling is non-positive.
+The Dutch auction (with a suitable reserve) is the unique (revenue-)optimal and strongly shill-proof auction.
+Any deterministic auction can satisfy only two properties in the set {static, strategy-proof, weakly shill-proof}.
+Our main results extend to settings with affiliated and interdependent values.

 Works in Progress